• Skip to primary navigation

 Although mealworms look like they will be squishy and soft, they're surprisingly very firm to the touch and slick.

-Mealworms are known to have an inconspicuous umami flavor that leaves your taste buds tingling with a mixture of nutty and rich flavor.
+Mealworms are known to have an inconspicuous umami flavor that leaves your palate tingling with a mixture of nutty and rich flavor - see an extract vs flavor comparison explained.

 Because of this reason, mealworms are known to be a delicious snack once you roast or sauté them to perfection.